-4. The Information Commissioner
+4. Information Commissioner's Office

 The Information Commissioner is the body that oversees compliance with Data Protection legislation, and has powers to force organisations to process personal data lawfully.

 Where a data subject is unhappy with some aspect of the processing of their personal information they have the right to complain to the Information Commissioner.